 To be eligible for services, a client must be assisting/caring for an adult with a cognitive impairing condition that occurred after the age of 18 (for example: dementia, Alzheimer’s disease, stroke, traumatic brain injury, Parkinson’s disease), or someone age 60 years and older in need of assistance with daily living activities.
 Services are for residents of San Diego and Imperial counties.

 All services come at no cost to the family caregiver.
-Both home and office visits are available.
+Both home and office visits are available by appointment.
 Click on any of the following services to learn more:

 For additional information about any of our services, contact us by email at firstname.lastname@example.org, or call us at (858) 268-4432 or (800) 827-1008.